 Overcoming fear can require small steps, each building on the others to increase your confidence.
 This means riding a horse you feel comfortable on, in an environment you are comfortable in.
 Although you may be anxious to get back out on the trail or the cross-country course, you may want to build riding skills and confidence in the ring or arena first.

 Your first steps may be riding a few yards down the trail, or riding a loop around that first jump on the cross-country course.
 Just as you would chunk down a scary situation for your horse to handle if it was scared, break your goals into smaller pieces.

 06 of 07

 EFT, NLP, and other Alternative Coaching Methods

 Although there is little scientific proof to back up the effectiveness of Emotional Freedom Technique, Neuro-linguistic Programming, and other similar methods, many people have found them very effective.
-EFT, in particular, is easy to learn, and although it may be faster to work with a trained coach, it is possible to do it yourself.
+EFT, in particular, is easy to learn; though it may be faster to work with a trained coach, it is possible to do it yourself.
 There are many websites dedicated to these methods as well as instructional books to help you.

 07 of 07

 Once fear takes root, it can be very difficult to eradicate it.
 The help of a sports psychologist may help you work through your fear.
 A sports psychologist is trained to help people with performance anxiety and confidence problems.
 This can be especially useful if your fear stems from a very bad fall or injury.
-If your fear is severe, but you are a very skilled rider who has lost confidence, in the short term, anti-anxiety medication may also be helpful.
+If your fear is severe but you are a very skilled rider who has lost confidence, anti-anxiety medication may also be helpful in the short term.
 A professional can help you determine if this is appropriate.